EssentialsX/Website/Home.md

 * Adds configuration option for the "Set fly mode enabled..." message on join: `send-fly-enable-on-join`
 * Fixes giving spawner eggs with entity ID values and potions with damage values in 1.9

-### Showkit
+### Kits
+Kits have been moved from the main config to `kits.yml`.
+This means that kits can be created from in-game and automatically added to your server without needing to manually edit the config, while also retaining all the comments in `config.yml`.

+#### `/showkit`
 Command: `/showkit <kitname>`
 Permission: `essentials.showkit`
 Shows a list of kit contents straight from config file.
 ![showkit](https://i.imgur.com/d4Ff8vN.png)

-### Createkit
+#### `/createkit`
 Command: `/createkit <kitname> <delay>`
 Permission: `essentials.createkit`
-Creates a kit from your inventory and puts it in the config file. *This will remove comments from your config file* :disappointed:
+If `pastebin-createkit` is set to false, creates a kit from your inventory and puts it in the `kits.yml` file.
+If `pastebin-createkit` is set to true, creates a kit based on your inventory and returns a link to the file to add to your `kits.yml`.
 ![createkit](https://i.imgur.com/nXMlNGP.png)

+### Spawner Placement Fix
-### If placed spawners are still pigs
-* Assign `essentials.spawnerconvert.*` to your default group
+If your placed spawners are still pig spawners, assign `essentials.spawnerconvert.*` to your default group.

 ### Controlled Private Messaging
 **This feature was added in [build 210](https://ci.ender.zone/job/EssentialsX).**

-There is a configurable feature you may set called `last-message-reply-recipient` that if set to `true` makes your reply-recipient whoever you messaged last and not whoever messaged you last, with the exception that if you do not have a reply-recipient then whoever messaged you last will be your reply-recipient.
+There is a configurable feature you may set called `last-message-reply-recipient`.
+If set to `true`, your reply recipient will be **whoever you messaged** last and *not* **whoever messaged you** last, unless you don't have a reply recipient, in which case whoever messaged you last will be your reply recipient.

 Here's a formatted scenario of the new last-message-reply-recipient feature: